canonical/data-science-stack/docs/how-to/enable-gpu.rst

    Error from server (BadRequest): container "nvidia-operator-validator" in pod "nvidia-operator-validator-4rq5n" is waiting to start: PodInitializing all validations are successful

-Verify the DSS detects the GPU
+Verify DSS detects the GPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+At this point the underlying MicroK8s cluster has been configured for handling the NVIDIA GPu.
+The next step is to ensure the CLI can also detect the GPU in MicroK8s.

 .. code-block:: bash